jmerali3/jmerali3.github.io/about.md

 _Latest Oven Bake_ - Cherry pie <br>

 Credits <br>
 This website was created using [Jekyll](https://jekyllrb.com/) and is hosted by Github Pages.
-The wonderful template was created by [Jonathon Belotti](https://github.com/thundergolfer/).
+The template is based on the Junior theme created by [Jonathon Belotti](https://github.com/thundergolfer/).